-Looking at data from 2017; A100 course applicants to Cambridge.
+Looking at data from 2019 applicants to Cambridge.

-There were 740 applicants to the course.
-549 of these applicants scored at least 10 A*-A’s at GCSE (one student even got 16 A*s and 4 A’s).
+There were 19,359 applications submitted to Cambridge.
+Of those accepted, 95% achieved the equivalent of A*AA or better in their A-Levels.
+As is the nature of averages, 50% of students scored above this threshold.
+The same can be said for a student’s GCSE profile, one student even got 16 A*s and 4 A’s.
 These statistics really show the level of competition at Oxbridge.
-A huge majority of applicants are scoring near perfect GCSEs and A-levels.
+A huge majority of applicants are scoring near-perfect GCSEs and A-levels.

-However, the same bodes true for almost all of the UK’s top universities; not just for Medicine, but every competitive course in the UK.
+However, the same bodes true for almost all of the UK’s top universities; not just for Medicine and Law, but every competitive course in the UK.
 This shows that these universities have near enough the same calibre of students – so why is it then that people feel knocked down after being rejected by Oxbridge?